JinyongJeong/JinyongJeong.github.io/about.md

 * Jinyong Jeong and Ayoung Kim, LiDAR Intensity Calibration for Road Marking Extraction.
 In Proceedings of the IEEE International Conference on Ubiquitous Robots, Honolulu, Jun.
 2018.

+* Cho, Younggun, Jinyong Jeong, and Ayoung Kim.
+"Model Assisted Multi-band Fusion for Single Image Enhancement and Applications to Robot Vision."
+IEEE Robotics and Automation Letters (2018).

 [2017]